ScooloV/bbpedia/docs/core_rules.md

 If they are Prone or Stunned, they can still be thrown but cannot land safely.

-The player performing the action may move firrst following all of the normal movement rules, but must be in a square adjacent to the player they wish to throw when the throw is made; they cannot pick up and carry a team-mate
+The player performing the action may move first following all of the normal movement rules, but must be in a square adjacent to the player they wish to throw when the throw is made; they cannot pick up and carry a team-mate